influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withMatchExpressions(matchExpressions)
 ```

-matchExpressions is a list of label selector requirements.
-The requirements are ANDed.
+"matchExpressions is a list of label selector requirements.
+The requirements are ANDed."

 ### fn spec.podDisruptionBudget.selector.withMatchExpressionsMixin